What is the difference between an approximate and MCS compliant heat loss survey?

-What is an approximate heat load calculation?
+What is an approximate heat loss survey?

 The calculation is based on living space and a flat rate of heat demand.
 The simplified formula is: